HomeDashboard

 View interactive map in separate window.
 Source: Eurostat import and export.

-Energy that we use in the Netherlands but do not produce ourselves must be imported.
-Domestic production of crude oil is minimal in the Netherlands.
-This means that the EU as a whole and the Netherlands in particular has a high import dependence on crude oil.
-This dependence is different when it comes to refined products.
+Import dependence is different when it comes to refined products.
 Partly because of its favourable location, the Netherlands has a relatively large number of refineries and storage terminals for liquid fuels.
 This makes the Netherlands, together with Belgium, an international distribution hub for storage and trading refined products such as gasoline, diesel and maritime fuel (fuel oil).

-How to use the map: The map depicts net import flows from outside the EU in red.
+The map depicts net import flows from outside the EU in red.
 Net export flows leaving EU countries are shown in blue.
 Using the timeline at the bottom, you can select a specific period from January 2021 onwards.
 You can enter a selection of countries in the search box in the top right-hand corner, over which the selected products in the box on the left will be shown.
 By using the ‘play’ button, you will see an animation of changing import relationships.
 You can zoom in and out either by using the mouse or via the arrows in the top right-hand corner.

 The map’s default setting is to depict net diesel imports for the Netherlands only.
 In this way, the map shows that the Netherlands has an exceptionally high level of diesel production relative to its domestic use.
 The presence of various refineries makes the Netherlands the largest diesel exporter in the EU.
 By removing the Netherlands from the selection box in the top right-hand corner, you will see the net import flows of diesel for all EU countries.